 Plus, we will cover some basic information for the parents and caregivers who aren’t up to date on all the baby wearing lingo.
 I was previously a volunteer for Babywearing International (BWI) before they went belly up.
 We had a lending library stocked with carriers for people to try on.
 It is EASY once you get the hang of it, I promise!

 I highly recommend you add a baby carrier to your baby packing list, even if you don’t plan to use it.
+It’s a great strategy to consider along with using a stroller (and if you’re wondering what ages need a stroller, I’ve got the stroller age post linked here)

 So much has been updated since I published this in 2019… let’s take a look at Baby wearing in 2022!